Making a Choice – Timber Windows and Doors

 You Get What You Pay For

-To add further complication to the mix, I used to believe the common adage “you get what you pay for”.
+To add further complication to the mix, we used to believe the common adage “you get what you pay for”.
 Until recently.

 He’d signed a contract after seeing a particular sample timber window.
 But it turns out the windows fitted were a completely different product made by a different manufacturer!

 The installation was abysmal and a majority of the windows had been incorrectly measured.
-It was the worst I had ever seen (enough material for a future blog).
+It was the worst we’d ever seen (enough material for a future blog).